risk-first/website/menagerie/Agency-Risk.md

 In any case, humans have lots of self-destructive tendencies that _haven't_ been evolved away, and we get by.

 Development is a craft, and ideally, we'd like developers to take pride in their work.
 Too little pride means lack of care, but too much pride is _hubris_, and the belief that you are better than you really are.
 Who does hubris benefit?
-Certainly not the team, and not the goal.
+Certainly not the team, and not the goal, because hubris blinds the team to hidden risks that they really should have seen.

 Although over-confidence might be a useful trait when bargaining with other humans, the thesis of everything so far is that [Meeting Reality](Meet-Reality) will punish your over-confidence again and again.